simakro/NoTrAmp/README.md

 # NoTrAmp
-Normalization and Trimming of long-read (ONT, PB) amplicon sequencing data
+Normalization and Trimming of amplicon sequencing data

 ## Table of Contents
 - [Installation](#installation)